The BC Alternate Education Association is a Provincial Specialist Association of the BC Teachers Federation. Our purpose is threefold:

-The Association provides $7000 in Awards and Bursaries each year to elegible students and grants to member teachers.
-Just one of the perks of membership!Learn More
+The Association provides $14,000 in Awards and Bursaries each year to elegible students and grants to member teachers.
+Just one of the perks of membership, check out what we have to offer!Learn More

 Attend our annual conference and automatically get a one year association membership.
 If you didn’t attend the conference, you can still pay the fee and join the PSA.Learn More

 The Association publishes the conference brochure each fall, and a newsletter twice a year.
 Members receive these communications either electronically or as a mailed paper copy.Learn More

 At the AGM each year elections are held to fill positions on the Executive.
 President and Vice President are normally elected in odd years, and Treasuer, Secretary, and Newsletter Editor are elected in even years.
 This year we had to elect a Vice President for a one year term because of an anticpated retirement at the end of June.
 Unfortuntaly, retired teachers cannot act as President or Vice President.
 All newly elected Executive members assume their duties on July 1.

 Leanne Hagglund teaches in Vancouver, and was elected VP after a previous stint as our newsletter editor.
 Note that this election is for one year to get back in sync with the normal rotation.